---

 ## When to use this skill

-Use when you are given a folder containing a paper, memo, or document in any of these formats and need to create a VMAX preview route for it.
-The folder might contain LaTeX source files, a PDF, a markdown file, or plain text with paragraph content.
+Use this skill when you are given a folder containing a paper, memo, or document and need to create a VMAX preview route for it.
+The folder might contain:

 For each source, you produce three files: